 RRC configures the following parameters for the scheduling request procedure:

-- sr-ProhibitTimer (per SR configuration);.
+- sr-ProhibitTimer (per SR configuration);

+Editor’s note: Agreement: Extend the timer length of sr-ProhibitTimer.
+Editor: details to be confirmed.

+Editor’s note: Agreement: The extended values for sr-ProhibitTimer in NTN can include values less than UE-gNB RTT (as in legacy).
+FFS on the actual values and how this is extended

+Editor’s note: Agreement: Introduce a new sr-ProhibitTimerExt-r17 IE. Values FFS

 - sr-TransMax (per SR configuration).

 The following UE variables are used for the scheduling request procedure: